 As you can see, you will have the “name brand” chicken breast and Kirkland Signature.
 The thin-cut breast will contain up to 15% solution of salt and water, while the regular-cut chicken breast will contain up to 8%.

 For the longest time, I preferred the thin-cut chicken breast because I found the thinner pieces easier to cook correctly.
 Now knowing that the Costco chicken includes a 15% injected solution, I buy the fresh chicken breast and freeze the unused portions.

 To recreate the thin Costco chicken breast, I get the regular cut, and if desired, I would slice them lengthwise to create my own “thin” chicken breast.

 Boneless Chicken Thighs - Gone for Good?

 O boneless chicken thighs, boneless chicken thighs, where art thou?
 Unfortunately, it’s been a long while since I’ve seen frozen boneless skinless chicken thighs available at Costco.

 Are Costco frozen boneless chicken thighs discontinued?

-I’ve searched Costco locations all throughout the bay area as well as north texas, and I cannot find frozen boneless chicken thighs.
-When I first noticed them unavailable at regular Costco’s, I would have luck at the business center, but even now, they seem to be out of stock there as well.
+I’ve searched Costco locations all throughout the bay area as well as north Texas, and I cannot find frozen boneless chicken thighs.
+When I first noticed them unavailable at regular Costco locations, I would have luck at the business center, but even now, they seem to be out of stock there as well.

 When they did have them, they were sold in a yellow Kirkland Signature bag and went for approximately $13-$14 (pre-everything inflation) per 6.5lb bag.
 This equates to $2.15 a pound (pre-inflation), containing only 8% salt/water solution.
 They were, without a doubt, my go-to Costco chicken purchase.